How to buy the best indoor aerial

 A good aerial should give you at least the first three channels, although the latter three can depend on where you live.
 The showing what reception you can expect in your area, or check the Freeview website for .

-Freeview 4G interference
+Freeview 4G and 5G interference

 Many indoor TV aerials that we test come with a 4G filter already fitted.